rednafi/digressions/_posts/python/2020-06-26-python-metaclasses.md

 Point(5, 10)
 ```

-In the above example, I've created a metaclass called `LittleMeta` and added the necessary logging statements to display the information about the target class.
+In the above example, I've created a metaclass called `LittleMeta` and added the necessary logging statements to record the information about the target class.
 Since the logging statements are residing in the `__new__()` method of the metaclass, these information will be logged before the creation of the target class.
-In the target class, `LittleMeta` replaces the default `type` metaclass and produces the desired result.
+In the target class `Point`, `LittleMeta` replaces the default `type` metaclass and produces the desired result by mutating the class.

 ### Returning Class Attributes in a Custom List

 In this case, I want to dynamically attach a new attribute to the target class called `__attrs_ordered__`.
-Accessing this attribute from the target class (or instance) will give you an alphabetically sorted list of the attribute names.
-Here, the `__prepare__()` method inside the metaclass `AttrsListMeta` returns an OrderDict instead of a simple dict - so all attributes gathered before `__new__()` call will be ordered.
-Just like the previous example, the `__new__()` method inside the metaclass implements the logic required to get the list of attribute name.
+Accessing this attribute from the target class (or instance) will give out an alphabetically sorted list of the attribute names.
+Here, the `__prepare__()` method inside the metaclass `AttrsListMeta` returns an `OrderDict` instead of a simple `dict` - so all attributes gathered before the `__new__()` method call will be ordered.
+Just like the previous example, here, the `__new__()` method inside the metaclass implements the logic required to get the sorted list of the attribute names.

 ```python